-NB: According to the last news I saw at the official website (which was offline at the time of writing), the museum will remain closed through 2021 and hopes to reopen in 2022 at a new location.
+According to the last news I saw at the official website (which had gone offline at the time of writing), the museum was closed, but hoped to reopen in 2022 at a new location.
 Check for yourselves locally for the latest news.

 How to get to the Strauss Museum

-Note: these are directions to the old location, which I’ll update once the new museum opens.
+Note: these are directions to the old location, which I’ll update if and when the new museum opens.